ponchotitlan/markdown-cv/index.md

 Relevant projects:

-1) Firewall Automation as a Service platform
+_1) Firewall-Automation-as-a-Service platform_

 Creation of a full-stack platform for the automated provisioning of security policies in the customer's Data Center.
 The firewalls within were from multiple vendors (Fortinet, Juniper, PaloAlto, Cisco).
 I fulfilled the role of Developer Lead for the southbound interface (devices configurations check, commit and rollback), including setup of development environment, DevOps pipeline for automated testing and artefact generation, code reviews, PR managing, pair troubleshooting and Day2 support.
 Our customer was able to drastically reduce the time for manual configuration of security policies in their brownfield network, as well as to mitigate human errors and discrepancies; everything while performing persona-based, end-to-end management of the requests.

-Technologies used: Python, NETCONF and RESTCONF protocols, Robot Framework for testing, Jenkins for pipeline, Docker for staging environments, Redis and PostgreSQL databases, Github SCM.
+_Technologies used:_ Python, NETCONF and RESTCONF protocols, Robot Framework for testing, Jenkins for pipeline, Docker for staging environments, Redis and PostgreSQL databases, Github SCM.

-2) Network services reconciliation platform
+_2) Network services reconciliation platform_

+Creation of a CLI-based platform for the reconciliation of network services (ACLs, BGP, VRFs, etc) for a Service Provider.
+The platform would query the desired state configurations from an API and calculate the configuration deltas for each of the network routers involved.
+The user could determine wether to enforce the reconciliation of these deltas or not.
+I fulfilled the role of Developer Lead for the integral testing and delivery of this solution.
+Our customer was able to perform the reconciliation process in a quick and automated manner, complying with a tight schedule of maintenance windows for their production network.

+_Technologies used:_ Python, requests module for API querying, NETCONF and RESTCONF protocols, Robot Framework for testing, Gitlab Runner for pipeline, Docker for staging environments, Gitlab SCM.

+_3) Network status dashboard on-the-go_

+Creation of a multi-container application for visualization of network devices status - Memory usage, vendor information, software version, historical benchmarks on specific features.
+The information is queried via a Cisco RADKit agent integrated into a web server container.
+This container pushes historical data into a database one.
+Finally, a visualisation container queries both containers for the population of charts and graphs.
+I fulfilled the role of solo Developer of this application, working side by side with a Network Engineer to fulfill all the visualisation and query needs for multiple customers.
+Several customers are using this solution and adapting it to their needs.

+_Technologies used:_ Python, FastAPI, InfluxDB, Grafana, Docker, Docker-Compose, Cisco RADKit, Gitlab SCM.

 `2016 - 2021`